 Research

-The union of my scientific and technical interests is reflected in my strong publication record in the technical literature (especially SPIE proceedings – the international society of optic engineers) as well as high-impact astronomy and astrophysics journals.
+The intersection of my scientific and technical interests is reflected in my strong publication record in the technical literature (especially SPIE proceedings – the international society of optic engineers) as well as high-impact astronomy and astrophysics journals.

-My current interest is the application of modern data science approaches (including machine learning) for exploration and discovery in large public datasets with information on millions to billions of astronomical objects.
+My current interest is the application of modern data science approaches (including machine learning approaches related to computer vision and topological data analysis) for exploration and discovery in large public datasets with information on millions to billions of astronomical objects.
 Mathematically, this is akin to illuminating and exploiting structure in n-dimensional point clouds.
-Key datasets of interest have been produced or will be produced by experiments I helped enable in the past, including the Large Survey of Space and Time (LSST), the Dark Energy Survey (DES), and the Dark Energy Spectroscopic Instrument (DESI).
-Much of my development work uses data for the ESA Gaia mission.
+I am working on developing the expertise needed to work on real (as opposed to toy) research questions.
+To that end, I am building collaborations with AI/ML experts at UTSA.
 This is a new area for me.
-I am working on developing deeper expertise so I can work on real (as opposed to toy) research questions, and build collaborations with AI/ML experts at UTSA.
-This focus area is an excellent framework for undergraduate experiential learning since skills learned have wide application beyond astronomy.

 Publications